 - within two years of the date that the tax was paid, whichever is later.

-If you are contacted by the IRS about a federal change in your income taxes due for a particular year, you must inform DOR of the final change within one year by submitting a Form CA-6, or, if eligible, an online abatement application.
+If you are contacted by the IRS about a federal change in your income taxes due for a particular year, you must inform DOR of the final change within one year by submitting an amended return.
 You also must pay any additional amount due to avoid applicable penalty charges as well as additional interest charges.
+You can also claim a refund related to a federal change by reporting the federal change and showing a refund due on your amended return.

 What if I or my company has filed for bankruptcy?